drndos/hass-openai-custom-conversation/README.md

 - Select Integration from the second field.

 Step 2: Devices & Services
-- Open the devices & services menu from the settings menu
+- Open the devices & services menu from the settings menu.
 - Click on "Add Integration"
-- Search/Add Custom LLM Conversation
+- Search/Add Custom LLM Conversation.
-- Restart Home Assistant Server
+- Restart Home Assistant Server.

 Step 3: Fill Out Fields
 - First Field: Enter any random string.
-- Second Field: The Local IP address of your Oobabooga Text-Gen-WebUI installation.
+- Second Field: Enter the Local IP address of your Oobabooga Text-Gen-WebUI installation with the OpenAI API port. http://LOCAL_IP_ADDRESS:5001/v1
+- Save and continue.

 Step 4: Adjust Conversation Settings
 - Navigate to settings menu and click on Voice Assistants.